One way to give a relative value of electronegativity is based on... | Channels for Pearson+

 10. Periodic Properties of the Elements Periodic Trend: Electronegativity

 One way to give a relative value of electronegativity is based on the ionization energy and the electron affinity of the element.
 The EN value can be calculated using the equation: EN = k(I - EA).
-Calculate the value of the constant K given the EN value of chlorine of 3.0 from the periodic table.
+Calculate the value of the constant K given the EN value of chlorine of 3.0 from the periodic table and calculate the electronegativity of H using this method.

 One way to give a relative value of electronegativity is based on the ionization energy and the electron affinity of the element.
 The EN value can be calculated using the equation: EN = k(I - EA).
-Calculate the value of the constant K given the EN value of chlorine of 3.0 from the periodic table.
+Calculate the value of the constant K given the EN value of chlorine of 3.0 from the periodic table and calculate the electronegativity of H using this method.

 ANSWERS OPTIONS